RC Day 6 - Building by the C

 - One last hack: since Homebrew doesn’t seem to link

-In the end we were able to get our patched ffmpeg
+In the end we were able to get our patched ffmpeg’s ./configure script to run without error, and make even worked!

 My repos for work this are public on GitHub, but they’re not really in a tutorial or walkthrough state of cleanliness so I’m not linking directly to them here for now.
 If you’re curious about any of this though, feel free to poke around my GitHub profile and/or ping me on Hachyderm, Bluesky, Discord, or even Twitter or wherever else you can find me.